Barinzaya/remote-wheel/remote-wheel-sender/sample-configs/README.md

 This dIrectory contains some sample configurations for the Sender application, specialized for specific tasks with no unneeded configuration options or comments.

 In order to use one, rename it to `remote-wheel-sender.toml` and place it in the same directory as the Remote Wheel Sender application.
+Configurations will likely require minor changes to make them suitable for your setup.

 The files currently here are: